-Playgroups often run fundraisers to earn money to buy new toys, refurbish their buildings or pay for other upgrades.
-Here I look at some fundraisers which are particularly relevant to, and profitable for parents of very small children: kids artwork on plates, cookbooks especially for babies and toddlers, a party plan expo, labels and bump packs/first aid kits.
+Playgroup and daycare fundraisers earn money to buy new toys and consumables, refurbish their buildings or pay for other upgrades.
+Here I look at some fundraisers which are particularly relevant to, and profitable for parents of very small children.

 By the time children are old enough to hold a crayon, they are old enough to design their own plates and cards, especially if they have a little guidance from a patient parent.